-What Is Scarless Thyroid Surgery?
+What Is a Scarless Thyroidectomy (Thyroid Surgery)?

-Scarless thyroid surgery allows for the safe and total removal of the thyroid or parathyroid glands with absolutely no external scarring to the neck.
+Scarless transoral thyroidectomy or transoral vestibular approach (TOVA) allows for the safe and total removal of the thyroid or parathyroid glands with absolutely no external scarring to the neck.

 - Thyroid cancer nodule less than 2 cm